carpentries-incubator/python-humanities-lesson/episodes/04-merging-data.md

 NOTE: This process of joining tables is similar to what we do with tables in an SQL database.

-For example, the `species.csv` file that we've been working with is a lookup table.
+For example, the `TCP.csv` file that we've been working with is a lookup table.
 This table contains the genus, species and taxa code for 55 species.
 The species code is unique for each line.
 These species are identified in our survey data as well using the unique species code.
 Rather than adding 3 more columns